rickosborne/cascades/md/33-5-7-granted.md

 I felt the wall and door shift under my weight, angling down toward the hole.
 Scrambling for purchase, I managed to get a grip around the corner but then lost it as the fingers went numb and the drumbeat pulse ratcheted up several notches.

-Fighting against the buckling wall and the roll, I kicked off my heels and tried to scoot down into the corner.
+Fighting against the buckling wall and the roll, tried to scoot down into the corner.
-My nylons weren't any better for traction, especially not with my feet going numb inside of them.

 As we rolled closer to level, I knew I needed to get past the galley entrance or risk slamming my head into the wall.
 Crawling on elbows and knees, I made it past the gap and collapsed against the wall as it rolled to become the floor.
-The oxygen tank strapped to my hip focused my hit into a single punch below the ribs that knocked the air out of me.
+The oxygen tank strapped to my hip jabbed me below the ribs, knocking the air out of me.
 Flat on my back, I looked up to see the Harolds staring at me.
 Had I been screaming?